Interfacing ADC0808 with 8051 Microcontroller

 • Connecting wires

-ADC0808/0809 is a monolithic CMOS device and microprocessor compatible control logic and has 28 pin which gives 8-bit value in output and 8- channel ADC input pins (IN0-IN7).
-Its resolution is 8 so it can encode the analog data into one of the 256 levels (28).
-This device has three channel address line namely: ADDA, ADDB and ADDC for selecting channel.
+ADC0808/0809 is a monolithic CMOS device and microprocessor-compatible control logic with 28 pins, which gives an 8-bit value in output and 8-channel ADC input pins (IN0-IN7).
+Its resolution is 8, so it can encode the analog data into one of the 256 levels (28).
+The ADC0808 interfacing with 8051 project utilises a high-performance 8-bit analog to digital converter with 8 input channels.
+This device has three channel address lines, namely: ADDA, ADDB and ADDC for selecting a channel.
 Below is the Pin Diagram for ADC0808:

 ADC0808 Pin Diagram

 ADC0808/0809 requires a clock pulse for conversion.
-We can provide it by using oscillator or by using microcontroller.
-In this project we have applied frequency by using microcontroller.
+We can provide it by using an oscillator or a microcontroller.
+In this project, we have applied frequency by using a microcontroller.

-We can select the any input channel by using the Address lines, like we can select the input line IN0 by keeping all three address lines (ADDA, ADDB and ADDC) Low.
-If we want to select input channel IN2 then we need to keep ADDA, ADDB low and ADDC high.
-For selecting all the other input channels, have a look on the given table:
+We can select any input channel by using the Address lines, like we can select the input line IN0 by keeping all three address lines (ADDA, ADDB and ADDC) Low.
+If we want to select input channel IN2, then we need to keep ADDA, ADDB low and ADDC high.
+For selecting all the other input channels, have a look at the given table:

 ADC Channel Name